見出し画像

 Dig Japan vol.5 “Taiyaki (たい焼き)”

-Taiyaki (たい焼き) is wagashi made mainly from wheat flour, filled with azuki bean paste and baked in a metal mold shaped like a sea bream.
-Since it was first sold in 1909, a variety of fillings, shapes, and sizes have been developed and after the war, it also spread to America and other Asian countries.
-How was it born?
+Taiyaki is wagashi made primarily from wheat flour, stuffed with azuki bean paste and baked in a mold shaped like a sea bream.
+Since it was first sold in 1909, various types of fillings, shapes and sizes have been developed, and after the war it spread to America and other Asian countries.
+How did it come about?

 Taiyaki bought at the Kawazu Cherry Blossom Festival in Shizuoka Prefecture (Photography by 𝐡𝐢𝐫𝐨𝐤𝐨)